 ”Additionally, I like my calendar to include planned upgrades for equipment, training and travel for live events.
 I also like to add a post-campaign review to assess successes and misses.”

-You can create a spreadsheet or document listing all of your marketing activities and due dates, and then populate whatever electronic calendar you use – Google, Outlook, etc. Make sure your calendar sends you reminders or popups as each activity comes due.
+You can create a spreadsheet or document listing all of your marketing campaigns and activities and due dates, and then populate whatever electronic calendar you use – Google, Outlook, etc. Make sure your calendar sends you reminders or popups as each activity comes due.
 A bit cumbersome, especially at first, but as long as you stick to it, you’ll stay on schedule.

 Alternatively, you can have each marketing activity emailed to you when the time is right.